 My playing small doesn't serve the world.
 If I bury my talents in the ground and eventually give them back to you unused and muddy then you've said that you won't be best pleased.
 If I plant the seeds that I have, then who knows what might grow?

 |From tiny acorns...|

 I'm not good at boldness and I live in fear of failure.
 I hate being laughed at.
 I worry about what people think.
-No wonder I don't get much done.
+What if I invest enormously in something and nothing happens?

 On the one hand I know who you are and I know what you're like and I love you and I trust you and I know that you have a job for me to do with this life and I know that you won't let me down.
 On the other hand I doubt myself and I worry about things going wrong and the result is paralysis.

 My playing small doesn't serve the world.
 Who am I to hide my light under a bushel?
 The world is my oyster!

 This is hard.
 I feel as if I'll set myself up for disaster.
 If I claim to be good at something, to have Big Plans, then people will laugh at me.
 It will all go wrong.